-- Unexpected delay in seeking treatment medical, dental which is obviously needed - Denial of any injury - Explanations that differs from that of the child e.g. for bruising - Claims of falls/fits etc. that never happen in school - Unrealistic expectations or constant complaints about the child - Uninterested in child - Alcohol /drug misuse - Mental health issues which affect parenting - Requesting removal of child - Domestic abuse.
+- Unexpected delay in seeking treatment medical, dental which is obviously needed - Denial of any injury - Explanations that differs from that of the child e.g. for bruising - Claims of falls/fits etc. that never happen in school - Unrealistic expectations or constant complaints about the child - Uninterested in child - Alcohol /drug misuse - Mental health issues which affect parenting - Requesting removal of child from school after concerns raised. - Domestic abuse.